Overview

 Container-like environment

-We do not support running the system in a container-like environment.
+You can not run the ELevate process if your system runs in a container-like environment.

-You must remove EA4 packages that are not supported on AlmaLinux 8 before upgrading.
-Since this might impact your cPanel users, proceed with caution.
+You must remove EA4 packages that are not supported by your targeted operating system before upgrading.
+As this might impact your cPanel users, proceed with caution.

 PHP versions